JithinKS97/dynamic-learning/readme.md

 ## Features that can be added

-1) In this year's GSoC, my main target was to develop the overall basic structure of the application on top of which further development can be done.
+1) In GSoC 2018, my main target was to develop the overall basic structure of the application on top of which further development can be done.
 I haven't given much emphasis on the design aspects and didn't go much into the styling (The Components of Semantic UI React comes up with the essential styles that are needed).
-So before the release, we should come up with a design theme for the whole app.
+The app needs a general styling template.

 2) Unit testing - Apart from some server side tests, no tests have been written.
-I think we should write enough test cases for the server side and client side code, so that the future contributors can add features without breaking the existing code.
+Adequate test cases for the server side and client side code should be written, so that the future contributors can add features without breaking the existing code.

-3) Enhancing the Discussion forum.
-The forums area can be enhanced by providing more features like providing Avatars for each users and the ability to reply to the comments, voting for the comments etc.
+3) Enhancing the Discussion forum- The forums area can be enhanced by providing more features like providing Avatars for each users and the ability to reply to the comments, voting for the comments etc.

 4) Adding Comments forum for the lessons.